Skip to main content

 Disable Drift Detection Per Column

-Skip drift detection for specific columns:
+Skip drift detection for specific columns using ODCS contracts:

 columns: